PURPOSE, SCOPE AND FOUNDATION

 (3) (Added SD 22.07.2014 231/A4-BTD 05.08.2014 51/8)Students, who started Preparatory Programme in Level A and failed in any of the levels no more than one time throughout the academic year, can take PIE based on the end of module exam result they take in Level C. Students, who score 80 and above in Level C end of module exam, qualify to take the PIE administered at the end of module 4.

-(4) (Change SD 28.06.2019 366-A/6) (Change SD 28.11.2018 353-A/14) (Change SD 26.05.2017 312-A14 /BTD 06.06.2017 31) (Added SD 04.02.2013-204-A14 BTD 12.02.2013-30) Students, who renewed their registrations (active students) by paying their tuition fees for both semesters (Fall and Spring) of the relevant academic year, and students, who are in their first year at preparatory class and deferred registration for one semester the most, can take the PIE exam at the end of the academic year.
+(4) (Change SD 28.06.2019 366-A/6) (Change SD 28.11.2018 353-A/14) (Change SD 26.05.2017 312-A14 /BTD 06.06.2017 31) (Added SD 04.02.2013-204-A14 BTD 12.02.2013-30) Students, who renewed their registrations (active students) by paying their tuition fees for both semesters (Fall and Spring) of the relevant academic year, and students, who are in their first year at preparatory class and deferred registration, can take the PIE exam at the end of the academic year.
 Students, who do not renew registration (inactive students) in spring semester, are not allowed to take the PIE exam at the end of the year.
 Inactive students and students who deferred registration, if they wish, may enroll to prep program summer school offered at the end of the academic year, and then take the PIE exam at the end of the summer school.

 (5) Graduate students studying in the semester system must fulfill the attendance requirement in order to take the PIE exam at the end of the semester.